If you’re pregnant on the Westside, you’ve probably already heard it:

 That’s it.
 Those are the two options.
 (Not officially… but like… unofficially.)

-And honestly?
-We are ridiculously lucky.
-Both UCLA Santa Monica Medical Center / Ronald Reagan UCLA Medical Center and Providence Saint John's Health Center are world-class.
-Like… top-tier, people-fly-here-for-this level care.
+tbh, we are ridiculously lucky.
+Both UCLA Santa Monica Medical Center / Ronald Reagan UCLA Medical Center and Providence Saint John's Health Center are world class.
+Like… top tier, people-fly-here-for-this level care.

 If this is your first baby, it can feel like this decision carries a lot of weight.
 It does.
 But also, you’re choosing between two of the best places in the country to do this.
 So this isn’t a “which is better” situation.
 It’s more like: Which flavor of excellent do you want?